bkuropa/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 Several machine learning models are generated and analyzed to better understand the potential and the risks on loan status.
-This includes analysis of low_risk and high_risk
+This includes analysis of low_risk and high_risk scenarios.
+Credit risk is a large field in the banking industry and critical for organizations aiming to maintain or augment their financial status.
+Several models from the Imbalanced-Learn & Scikit-Learn libraries will be implimented to gain perspectives on loan statuses.

 ## Results
 Evaluated largely by Balanced Accuracy Score (0 - 1), Precision (Prec), and Recall (Rec).